seekinfox/sunnyside-agency-landing-page-main/README.md

 - Semantic HTML5 markup
 - CSS custom properties
+- SCSS/SASS
+- JavaScript
 - Flexbox
 - CSS Grid
 - Mobile-first workflow

 ### Continued development
+css grid/ javascript
+I have tried building this landing page without planning the layout beforehand.
+That lead to a lot of new mistakes and new learnings.
+Website code is hard to maintain, but it taught me a lot.

 ## Author